Pneumococcal vaccines – frequently asked questions (FAQs)

 • 15vPCV (15-valent pneumococcal conjugate vaccine [Vaxneuvance]): Registered for use in people aged 6 weeks and over; not NIP-funded

-For more information about each of these vaccines, see ‘Pneumococcal vaccines available in Australia’ in the Australian Immunisation Handbook.
+For more information about each of these vaccines, see the Pneumococcal vaccines available in Australia subsection of the Australian Immunisation Handbook pneumococcal disease chapter.

 Are pneumococcal vaccines interchangeable?

-For infants and children who are recommended multiple doses of PCV, it is recommended to finish a schedule of pneumococcal vaccination with the same PCV with which the schedule was started.
+Pneumococcal vaccines are only interchangeable for infants and children who are recommended multiple doses of PCV.
+However, 20vPCV is the only NIP-funded pneumococcal vaccine for infants and children and it is recommended to finish a schedule of pneumococcal vaccination with 20vPCV, even if started with a different PCV.

 Who should receive pneumococcal vaccination?